tinkie101/SmartDoor/README.md

 For the application to perform optimally some setup is required.

 <h3>Text-to-speech</h3>
 It is recommended to download the offline package for text-to-speech.
 This is a quick general guide.
-This might differ for specific Android devices with skins like Samsung, Sony and HTC.
+This might differ for specific Android devices with skins like Samsung, Sony and HTC. <br>
-Go to device settings settings.
+Go to device settings settings. <br>
-Go to Language & Input - Text-to-speech.
+Go to Language & Input - Text-to-speech. <br>
-Select “Google Text-to-speech Engine” as default and click the settings button next to it.
+Select “Google Text-to-speech Engine” as default and click the settings button next to it. <br>
-Select the language “English (United Kingdom)”.
+Select the language “English (United Kingdom)”. <br>
 Click Install voice data.
 Select “English (United Kingdom)” and select a prefered voice.
 High quality is recommended.

 <h3>Speech-to-text</h3>
-It is recommended to download the offline package for text-to-speech.
+It is recommended to download the offline package for speech-to-text.
 This is a quick general guide.
-This might differ for specific Android devices with skins like Samsung, Sony and HTC.
+This might differ for specific Android devices with skins like Samsung, Sony and HTC. <br>
-Go to device settings settings.
+Go to device settings settings. <br>
-Go to Language & Input - Voice Search.
+Go to Language & Input - Voice Search.  <br>
-Select “English (UK)” as the language.
+Select “English (UK)” as the language.<br>
-The following is only available on Android version 4.3 and newer:
+The following is only available on Android version 4.3 and newer: <br>
-	Go to Offline speech recognition.
+	Go to Offline speech recognition. <br>
-	In the all tab select “English (UK)”
+	In the all tab select “English (UK)” <br>